QingWen-0310/forecasting-US-election-2020/README.md

 The study is built upon two data sets:
 1. Survey data - collected by the Voter Study Group.
 Specifinally, ns20200625 is used to construct the model.
 2. Census data - collected by the IPUMS USA, University of Minnesota.
 Variables are selected accordingly.
+The name of the data set saved will differ from person to person.
+In our case, our data is saved as usa_00001.

-Thank you for their diligent work on collecting massive data sets.
+Thanks to their diligent work on collecting massive data sets.

+Sections included in this repo:
+1. R Script: contain all the relevant cleaning code and the code for reproducing our ourput pdf.
-Output includes the final report and cleaned data sets.
+2. Output: contain the output pdf for the report and the cleaned datasets.